Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Oklahoma State has combined with its opponents to score more than 56.5 points just two times this year.
+- Oklahoma State and its opponents have scored at least 56.5 points just twice this season.

-- The two teams combine to average 65.8 points per game, 9.3 more than the over/under in this contest.
+- Texas Tech's games have gone over 56.5 points in six of 10 chances this season.

-- The 49.9 combined points per game that these two squads have allowed this season are 6.6 fewer than the 56.5 over/under in this contest.
+- These two squads combine to allow 49.9 points per game, 6.6 fewer than this contest's over/under.

 - The Cowboys and their opponents score an average of 52.1 points per game, 4.4 fewer than Saturday's total.